Alabama–Penn State football series

-The Alabama–Penn State football series is an American college football matchups between the Alabama Crimson Tide football team of the University of Alabama and Penn State Nittany Lions football team of Pennsylvania State University.
+The Alabama–Penn State football series is an American college football matchup between the Alabama Crimson Tide football team of the University of Alabama and Penn State Nittany Lions football team of Pennsylvania State University.
 Following their three Bowl games in 1959, 1975 and 1979, the teams met for 10 straight years in what was ofted described as one of the nation's top intersectional rivalries.

-After their 1990 game, the series became dormant with Penn State's move to the Big Ten Conference but the teams met again in 2010 in Tuscaloosa and 2011 in State College.
+After their 1990 game, the series became dormant with Penn State's move to the Big Ten Conference, but the teams met again in 2010 in Tuscaloosa and 2011 in State College.

 Bowl games

 1959 Liberty Bowl

 In a defensive struggle, the only scoring of the game came at the close of the second quarter, as Penn State threw for a touchdown on a fake field goal, leading to a 7–0 win for the Nittany Lions.

 1975 Sugar Bowl

 With each team successfully kicking two field goals, the winning margin was a third-quarter touchdown by the Crimson Tide, as Alabama won, 13–6.